ClickHouse/clickhouse_vs_snowflake/downloads_per_day_by_system/README.md

     (
         SELECT
             project,
-            system.1 as my_name, -- doesn't work with system.name TODO: report to dev
+            system.1 as my_name, -- doesn't work with system.name
             count() as c
         GROUP BY project, my_name
     );